wlh320/portguard/README.md

 	remote = 1
 	```

-3. Run `portguard server -c config.toml` on server
+3. Run `portguard server -c config.toml` on server side.

-4. Run generated binary on client without any configs
+4. Run generated binary on client side without any configs
 (local port or server address can be customized with `pgcli -p port -s saddr:sport` if you like).

-5. Done.

 ## TODO

-- [ ] I'm not familar with Noise protocol, now in my code every connection between client and server needs to handshake.
+- [ ] I'm not familar with Noise protocol, now in my code every connection between client and server needs to handshake (except reverse proxy mode).
 - [x] Set remote address per client.
-- [ ] Improve performance.
+- [ ] Benchmark and improve performance.
 - [ ] Test.

 ## Changelog

-### v0.3.0
+### v0.3.0-pre
-- add `ssh -R` feature using yamux
+- add `ssh -R` feature using yamux (It just works, recommend to use existing projects like frp or rathole with `-L` mode)
+- more tests needed

 ### v0.2.1
 - add `x86_64-apple-darwin` support (not tested)